bigcommerce/stencil-cli/README.md

-  push        Bundles up the theme into a zip file and uploads it to your store. pull        Pulls the configuration from the active theme on your live store and updates your local configuration. download    Downloads the theme files from the active theme on your live store. help [cmd]  display help for [cmd]
+  push        Bundles up the theme into a zip file and uploads it to your store. pull        Pulls the configuration from the active theme on your live store and updates your local configuration. download    Downloads the theme files from the active theme on your live store. debug       Prints environment and theme settings for debug purposes. help [cmd]  display help for [cmd]

 Options: